 PHILOSOPHY AND OBJECTIVES

-The Gulf Coast Mental Health Center has always subscribed to the philosophy that it has as its responsibility the mental health of every citizen within the four-county catchment area.
+The Gulf Coast Mental Health Center has always subscribed to the philosophy that it has as its responsibility the mental health of every citizen within the three-county catchment area.
 Recognizing that individual needs vary and that they collectively cover a wide spectrum, the Center has tried to keep the delivery capability of the various services consistent with community needs and to respond to these needs in the most responsible and effective ways possible.

 The purpose of the Center’s program is stated in the form of three objectives:

 To promote better living for all citizens of Region XIII through mental health education, evaluation, and treatment.